 Blogging for Bucks

-Odds are, someone in your organization has a blog or, at the very least, a page on MySpace or Facebook.
-Ask them to tell a heartwarming story about why your organization needs funds and who will benefit.
-Encourage them to link to the donor page on your Website if you have one.
-Admittedly, lots of people are doing this now, so it’s harder to get noticed, but the right appeal to the right network can raise real money in a hurry.
+Ask someone in your organization to share a heartwarming blog or Facebook post about why your organization needs funds and who will benefit.
+Encourage them to link to the donor page on your site if you have one.
+Lots of people do this now, so it’s harder to get noticed, but the right appeal to the right network can raise real money in a hurry.

 Carolyn Jabs, M.A., has written about families and the Internet for fifteen years.